Pythm/ad-Lightwand/info.md

 ![Picture is generated with AI](/_d4d6a73c-b264-4fa6-b431-6d403c01c1f5.jpg)

 ## Installation
-Download the `Lightwand` directory from inside the `apps` directory to your [Appdaemon](https://appdaemon.readthedocs.io/en/latest/) `apps` directory, then add configuration to a .yaml or .toml file to enable the `Lightwand` module.
+1. Download the `Lightwand` directory from inside the `apps` directory here to your [Appdaemon](https://appdaemon.readthedocs.io/en/latest/) `apps` directory.
+2. Add the configuration to a .yaml or .toml file to enable the `Lightwand` module.
 Minimum required in your configuration is:

 ```yaml
 nameyourRoom:
   module: lightwand